iamjazzar/rosetta/README.md

 		.
 	}
 	```
-	2. In **positive button** on click listener call: `onPositiveClick();`
+	2. In **positive button** OnClickListener call: `onPositiveClick();`
-	3. In **OnItemClickListener** use `onLanguageSelected(position);`, or if you wanna localize the dialog title, positive button, and negative button texts call `onLanguageSelectedLocalized(position, titleTextView, positiveBtn, negativeBtn);`.
+	3. In **OnItemClickListener** use `onLanguageSelected(position);` or if you want to localize the dialog title, positive button, and negative button texts, call `onLanguageSelectedLocalized(position, titleTextView, positiveBtn, negativeBtn);`
-	4. You can use other helpful methods available in the parent class like:
+	4. You can use other methods available in the parent class, such as:
 		1. `getLanguages()` to get a display-ready languages.
 		2. `getCurrentLocaleIndex()` to get the index of the locale that your app is displaying right now.

 ## What is Rosetta?

 Rosetta is the first name of Rosetta Stone.
-The Rosetta Stone is a granodiorite stele inscribed with a decree issued at Memphis, Egypt, in 196 BC on behalf of King Ptolemy V. The decree appears in three scripts: the upper text is Ancient Egyptian hieroglyphs, the middle portion Demotic script, and the lowest Ancient Greek.
-Because it presents essentially the same text in all three scripts (with some minor differences among them), the stone provided the key to the modern understanding of Egyptian hieroglyphs.
+Rosetta Stone is a granodiorite stele inscribed with a decree issued at Memphis, Egypt, in 196 BC on behalf of King Ptolemy V. The decree appears in three scripts: The upper text is Ancient Egyptian hieroglyphs, the middle portion is Demotic script, and the lowest is Ancient Greek.
+The stone provided the key to the modern understanding of Egyptian hieroglyphs, because it presents the same text in all three scripts (with some minor differences among them),
 * Continue reading [here](https://en.wikipedia.org/wiki/Rosetta_Stone)

 ## License